 Children’s Hospital of Wisconsin-Fox Valley is celebrating its 10th anniversary in 2011.
 As a pediatric heart specialist, I have seen real growth at the hospital during that time.
 I came here from Chicago.
 The adjustment from the bustling city to the quiet community of Neenah took me some getting used to, but I love it.

 When I started at Children’s Hospital-Fox Valley in January 2002, the clinics had about 160 patients and all of the clinics’ charts could fit on one rolling cart.
-Now, the charts fill a …Continue reading →
+Now, the charts fill a …Click here to continue reading

 I’m proud to say I’m the father of three athletes.
 I’m lucky to say that none of my children have fallen victim to sudden cardiac arrest.
 But, what if this did happen?
 What if I wasn’t there?
 Would someone know how to help?

 In addition to my role as dad, I also am a cardiologist at Children’s Hospital of Wisconsin.
-One of the programs we offer is Project ADAM, an initiative that helps schools recognize …Continue reading →
+One of the programs we offer is Project ADAM, an initiative that helps schools recognize …Click here to continue reading

 You may have noticed a red hue illuminating the Children’s Hospital of Wisconsin hallways this month.
 You also may have noticed employees wearing red throughout Children’s Hospital and Health System.
 These efforts support the fight against heart disease and stroke.